CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 https://sourceforge.net/projects/c7rpimyth/

-c7 armhfp on the rpi came from the community and people at centos, I took a few sources and with livemedia-creator I reworked it a bit and respun it with mythtv and openmax support.
+The upstream official "c7 userland" armhfp on the rpi came from the community and people at centos, I took a few sources and with livemedia-creator I reworked it a bit and respun it with mythtv and openmax support.

 This project will take over where I left off with the raspbian mythtv projects and now those projects will be converted over to  centos 7 "userland(*1) "armhfp based.
 Now that I have seen and worked with the stable centos 7 armhfp build system thats now available, its the best for me.
 Is it fast as raspbian, no, it takes overclocking it to compare in my brief review, but I still like it since my background has been more rpm based than deb based.
 I like to build rpms, I dont enjoy building debs.